rubino25/RatOS/site/docs/installation.md

 Note: this will destroy all data on the card!

 :::info
-For Raspberry Pis with 1gb or less memory, it's recommended to use the 32-bit (`rpi32`) version of the image.
-64-bit (`rpi64`) causes too high memory usage in some situations.
+It is recommended to use the 32-bit (`rpi32`) version of the image, 64-bit (`rpi64`) caused too high memory usage in some situations and is no longer provided.
 :::

 <a class="button button--primary" href="https://github.com/Rat-Os/RatOS/releases/latest">Download RatOS</a>